Last Updated on

 5. It has the most bars in the world

-One of the less known facts about Spain is that it’s the country with the most bars in the world.
+One of the less known but amazing facts about Spain is that it’s the country with the most bars in the world.
 A study showed that the number exceeds 260,000 establishments, which means that it has one bar for every 132 residents!
 Of course, in this huge sea of bars.
 It’s impossible not to find at least 20 that you will fall in love with, as there are bars of myriad styles – from classic to the avant-garde ones.
 Make sure to bring your camera with you as each and every one of these bars is equally Instagramable.
 You definitely want to keep these memories with you forever.
 Choose one, order a cerveza and simply enjoy.

 6. You can visit the 47 UNESCO World Heritage sites

 The top three countries with the most UNESCO World Heritage sites are China, Italy and Spain, so if you love seeing these spectacular sites, make sure to allocate more than a couple of days because if you want to see them all, you will have to make no less than 47 stops along your way!
 Of course, if you lack time, you can check the official UNESCO World Heritage website and see which ones will be in the closest vicinity and check them out – you definitely won’t regret it!

 Apart from indulging in the amazing taste of the Spanish food and chilling while drinking a glass of beer in one of the thousands of bars, Spain is a great country if you’re an avid wine drinker.
 It’s home to some of the best wineries of the world.
 Even though it’s the red Spanish wine that’s the most popular, you can also try some of the best white wines.
 Even the Cava, which is the Spanish equivalent to Champagne.

 Are you convinced now?
 If the answer is Sí, then make sure to book your plane ticket and the accommodation this very instant.
 Do not dwell on one place for too long as you need to check more than one corner of this spectacular country.
 Buen viaje, amigos!